 To learn more about the Connecticut Motor Vehicle exemption, read The Connecticut Motor Vehicle Exemption in Bankruptcy.

 Farm partnership animals and livestock reasonably required to operate farm at which 50% or more of the partners are members of the same family.
 Conn.
-Gen Stat.
-Ann. § 52-352d
+Gen Stat. § 52-352d

-This list includes some of the more commonly used Connecticut bankruptcy exemptions, but there are numerous other exemptions available to protect specific property.
+This list includes some of the more commonly used Connecticut bankruptcy exemptions, but there are numerous others available to protect specific property.
 Additionally, Connecticut updates its exemptions periodically.
 You can verify the current exemption amounts at the website of the Connecticut General Assembly.
-To learn how to do this, see Nolo’s Legal Research Center.
+To learn more about researching statutes, go to the Legal Research Center.